 “No Good Deed Goes Unpunished”

 On the opposite end of the paradigm is Taybeh, which holds the distinction of not only being the only all-Christian village in the West Bank, but the last all-Christian village in the Holy Land.
-In John’s Gospel, Chapter 11, we find Jesus retiring to a Judean village called Ephraim for rest and seclusion after He raised Lazarus from the dead.
+In Chapter 11 of John’s Gospel, we find Jesus retiring to a Judean village called Ephraim for rest and seclusion after He raised Lazarus from the dead.
 The Sadducees and Pharisees, reacting to this latest miracle, continue to furiously plot against Him.
 Plainly….”No good deed goes unpunished – raise a man from the dead and they want to kill you!”
 So Jesus, with His disciples in tow, left His beloved Jerusalem for the peace of Ephraim or as we know it today, Taybeh.

 Christ Rested Here